Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 const hasAJob = true;
 ```

 The above variables are constants.
-If we want them to be changeable (reassigned), we'd use `let` in place of `const`.
+If we want them to be changeable (reassigned), we'd use `let` instead of `const`.
 This way we can assign different values to these variables.
 Try your hands on reassigning values to the `const` variables.

 This is what we mean by reassigning a value to a variable.